Who is performing at the Brits 2023 Awards?

 The ceremony, which takes place on Saturday 11 February at the O2 Arena, will be hosted by comedian Mo Gilligan.
 You can find out how to watch the Brits here.

-Last month, the list of performers set to take to the stage at the ceremony was confirmed, and it includes big names such as Lizzo, Harry Styles and Stormzy.
+Last month, the list of performers set to take to the stage at the ceremony was confirmed, including big names such as Lizzo, Harry Styles and Stormzy.

 Performances will also come from Scottish singer Lewis Capaldi, David Guetta and recent Grammy winners Wet Leg.